 Circulation & Interlibrary Loan

 Library staff routinely retrieve and return materials from main campus libraries on your behalf, and the Law Library's holdings are included in the campus-wide online library catalog.
 We also use interlibrary loan (ILL) for materials that you request and which are not owned locally.
 Be sure to request ILL materials directly from the Law Library rather than using the links embedded within the catalog records.
-To request a book, please contact Dan O'Connor at the Circulation Desk or use the book request form.
+To request a book, please contact Dan O'Connor or Timothy Blackburn at the Circulation Desk or use the book request form.

 Note: When you receive automated notices from UA Main Library regarding items that are due or about to be overdue, or that are being held for you, please forward them to us as quickly as possible so that we can act on them before you wind up in fee trouble.
-Contact Dan O'Connor at the Circulation Desk with questions regarding Main Library policies.
+Contact Dan O'Connor or Timothy Blackburn at the Circulation Desk with questions regarding Main Library policies.

 The library will place requested books and other items in your faculty mailbox.
 Articles will be sent by email as attached pdfs unless you specifically request a print version.

 The law library displays recent law faculty scholarship (article reprints and books) in a publications display case in the library.
 We encourage you to send two copies of each article reprint to the library so that we can add them to the display case and to our Special Collections.
 We also purchase copies of faculty-authored texts for the display case and Special Collections.
 Please send article reprints to Travis Spence.